openstreams/wflow/doc/index.rst

 The wflow\_sbm model maximises the use of available spatial data.
 Soil depth, for example, is estimated from the DEM using a topographic wetness index .
-The model is derived from the [CQFLOW]_ model that has been applied in various countries, most notably in Central America.
+The model is derived from the :cite:`1987:nelson` model that has been applied in various countries, most notably in Central America.
 The wflow\_hbv model is derived from the HBV-96 model but does not include the routing functions, instead it uses the same kinematic wave